knetsolutions/KNet/README.md

 Example Topology files(linear,ring,mesh,parial mesh, tree) are available in https://github.com/knetsolutions/knet-example-topologies repository.

-**Node**
+**Hosts**

+Host is built as Docker Containers.
+Alpine Linux image is used as base Image.
+Iperf, tcpdump, ping, traceroute, curl tools are preinstalled.

+**Server**

+Server is built as Docker Containers.
+Alpine Linux image is used as base Image.
+Apache web server is  preinstalled.

+**Router**

-Nodes are build as Docker Containers. ubuntu image is used as default Node image.
-The default management interface is available for this Node.
+ Router is built as Docker Containers.
+Alpine Linux image is used as base Image. bird routing package is preinstalled.
-Node is just a another real Ubuntu Machine.
-User can install any sofware (apache, mysql, traffic generator, etc) and use it.

-docker commands can be used to control the nodes.

 **Switch**

-Openvswitch is used for building switches.  openswitch commands can be used to debug the switches.
+Openvswitch is used for building switches.  openvswitch kernel data  module is used.